maxtkc/mvths-wiki/docs/019-buttons.rst

 Above are two examples of the same circuit.
 On the left the switch is open and on the right the switch is closed.
-When the switch is open, the circuit is tied to ground through a resistor so the voltage level at the mid-point is 0 Volts or ground.
-When the switch is closed, the circuit is tied directly to 5 V. Even though it is also tied to GND through a resistor, the voltage is pulled almost completely to 5 Volts.
+When the switch is open, the circuit produces a voltage level of 0 Volts or LOW as represented in your code.
+When the switch is closed, the circuit produces 5 Volts or HIGH as represented in your code.

+The value of 0 Volts or 5 Volts is measured at the line of the diagram labled "input" or where the wire connects the button to the microcontroller.
+Note that voltage is always measured as a potential between two points.
+Most often one point is ground.
+In this case, the voltage is meausred between "input" and ground.

+Note that in diagram on the right (labeled closed switch) even though the input is also tied to GND through a resistor, the voltage is pulled almost completely to 5 Volts.

 Exercise
 ~~~~~~~~

 Construct the circuit shown below on your breadboard.
 Using a multimeter
-record the output voltage for the circuit with the button pressed and
+measure the input voltage (between Point A and ground) for the circuit with the button pressed and
 not pressed.
 Make sure to include your units.
+Complete the following table in your notebook.

 .. figure:: images/image15.png
    :alt: